The Legal 500: Law firm submissions 101

 Help me get my bearings

 The Legal 500 ranks law firms by practice area and then subgroups within that practice area.
-Similar to Chambers, Legal 500 relies on interviews with practice group leaders and client referees.
+Similar to Chambers, Legal 500 relies on written submissions, interviews with practice group leaders and client referees.

 Not all firms who submit to Legal 500 will be asked for an interview.
 Rather, they rely heavily on the written portion of your submission as well as your client referees.

-Remember, an important aspect when considering which referees to list: Make sure the client referees you’re submitting have been notified and are communicative.
-Client referees are highly important for being ranked so make sure yours are prepared for potential interviews with Legal 500
+An important aspect when considering which referees to list: Make sure the client referees you’re submitting have been notified and are communicative.
+Client referees are highly important for being ranked, so make sure yours are prepared for potential interviews with Legal 500.
+If you really want a gold star, ask your referees to add “editorial@legal500.com” to their safe sender list so they don’t miss the request for input.

 But what if we don’t do Chambers?